pyeventsourcing/eventsourcing/docs/topics/dcb.rst

         tags=["tag1", "tag2"],
     )

-    # Collect new decisions.
+    # Collect new decisions, usually before append them into an event
+    # store using the consistency boundary and the last known position.
-    new_decisions = my_perspective.collect_new_decisions()
+    new_decisions = my_perspective.collect_events()

 .. _Enduring object:

 Enduring object
 ---------------

-The generic base class :class:`~eventsourcing.dcb.domain.EnduringObject` extends the :ref:`perspective <Perspective>` class and is is very similar to :doc:`event-sourced aggregates </topics/tutorial/part2>`.
-Each instance has a unique continuity ID, which is used generate a consistency boundary and to tag new decisions.
+The generic base class :class:`~eventsourcing.dcb.domain.EnduringObject` extends the :ref:`perspective <Perspective>` class, and is similar to :doc:`event-sourced aggregates </topics/tutorial/part2>`.
+Each instance has a unique continuity ID, which is stored in the :data:`~eventsourcing.dcb.domain.EnduringObject.id` attribute.
+The continuity ID is used as a tag in its consistency boundary, and to tag new decisions.

 Enduring objects can have command methods decorated with the library's :ref:`event decorator <Event decorator>`.
-Calling a decorated command methods will generate a new tagged decision.
-The command method bodies contribute to defining a projection of tagged events into the current state of the enduring object.
-The :func:`~eventsourcing.dcb.domain.Perspective.collect_new_decisions` method defined by the perspective base class can be used to collect uncommitted new decisions.
+Calling a decorated command method will generate a new tagged decision.
+The command method body contribute to defining a projection of tagged events into the current state of the enduring object.

+Enduring object subclasses must be associated with an :class:`~eventsourcing.dcb.domain.InitialDecision` class whose attributes match the arguments of its initializer ``__init__()`` method.
+This association can be made either by defining a subclass of :class:`~eventsourcing.dcb.domain.InitialDecision` as a nested class on the enduring object subclass, or by mentioning a subclass of :class:`~eventsourcing.dcb.domain.InitialDecision` in an event decorator in the ``__init__()`` method.

+Enduring object instances can be created by calling the subclass.
+The examples below show a student and course modelled as enduring objects.
+The ``StudentJoinedCourse`` decision class, defined in the :ref:`mapper example <DCB mapper>` above, is included in the projection of both enduring objects, setting up the :ref:`group example <Group>` in the next section.

 .. code-block:: python